BerndiVader/MythicDenizenAddon/readme.md

 # Denizen Support for MythicMobs 4.0.1 or higher

+- Update 0.499  - even more rework
+- Update 0.498  - more rework
+- Update 0.497c - added mmskillcast command & some more fixes
-## Update 0.467b - some fixes & changes
+- Update 0.497b - some fixes & changes
-## Update 0.467a - added "mm denizen targetcondition" event
+- Update 0.497a - added "mm denizen targetcondition" event
-## Update 0.496a - added 1.12.1 support
+- Update 0.496a - added 1.12.1 support
-## Update 0.495a - added mmapplymythic & mmremovemythic command
+- Update 0.495a - added mmapplymythic & mmremovemythic command
-## Update 0.493a - 1.12 support and build with denizen 1.0.2
+- Update 0.493a - 1.12 support and build with denizen 1.0.2
-## Update 0.492a - Read updatev0492a.txt for more details!
+- Update 0.492a - Read updatev0492a.txt for more details!

 #### dObjects: